Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Thermodynamics of dilute bosons

 \subsection{The semiclassical approximation}

-When solutions to Eq.~(\ref{single_particle_Schrodinger}) are intractable, a useful approximation exists.
-Provided the temperature is much larger than the spacing between single-particle energy levels,
+When solutions to Eq.~(\ref{single_particle_Schrodinger}) are intractable a useful approximation exists.
+Provided the temperature is much larger than the single-particle energy level spacing, one can approximate thermodynamic quantities by replacing sums over eigenstates with integrals: $\sum_\alpha\to``\int d\alpha"$ \cite{Pethick_2008,Pitaevskii_2016}.
+Unfortunately, one can only make this replacement if they have a notion of what the states in Eq.~(\ref{single_particle_Schrodinger}) actually are.
+However, at temperatures large enough that the phase-space density is small, one can instead work with the classical relation $\varepsilon_{\vec p} (\vec x) = \frac{1}{2m} |\vec p|^2 + V(\vec x)$ \cite{Pethick_2008,Pitaevskii_2016}.
+Provided the system is large enough to ignore boundary effects and treat momentum as continuous, the semiclassical approximation is to make the following replacement:

-where $\Delta E$ is a characteristic energy scale for the level spacings, we can approximate thermodynamic quantities by replacing sums over eigenstates with integrals \cite{Pethick_2008,Pitaevskii_2016}.
-Making this replacement still requires a notion of what the states in Eq.~(\ref{single_particle_Schrodinger}) are; fortunately, this condition is consistent with using the classical relation $\varepsilon_{\vec p} (\vec x) = \frac{1}{2m} |\vec p|^2 + V(\vec x)$ \cite{Pethick_2008,Pitaevskii_2016}.
-Provided the condition in Eq.~(\ref{semiclassical_condition}) is met, after integrating over momentum, one finds in the normal phase, $T>T_c$:
+where $F(\cdot)$ is a function of the dispersion.
+In the normal phase, $T>T_c$, one finds (after integrating over momentum) the semiclassical expressions of the thermodynamic sums in Eq.~(\ref{NI_thermodynamics_appendix}) are:

-where $n_Q(T) \equiv (m k_B T / 2\pi \hbar^2)^{3/2}$ is the quantum density and $\text{Li}_{s}(z) = \sum_{n=1}^\infty z^n / n^{s}$ is the polylogarithm or, as commonly referred to in this context, the Bose function \cite{Houbiers_1997}.
+where $n_Q(T) \equiv \lambda_T^{-3} = (m k_B T / 2\pi \hbar^2)^{3/2}$ is the quantum density and $\text{Li}_{s}(z) = \sum_{n=1}^\infty z^n / n^{s}$ is the polylogarithm or, as commonly referred to in this context, the Bose function \cite{Houbiers_1997}.